dxguard21/Administrator-Control-Panel/README.md

 7. Done.
 Enjoy your now fully working administration control panel.

 Your panel can be accessed like this: http://{your host name}/admin/

+<b>Implimentation on your website</b>
+<p>This tutorial gives instructions on how to add the neccary code to allow things such as messages and page editing to work.<p>

 NOTE: I am continually changing things on this repo.
 When I feel a release is in order I will release a new version in the releases.
 Otherwise the master branch is always changing and if you download it as a .zip file I do not garentee it to work as intended.
 So do so at your own risk.